polterguy/micro/help-files/Micro/17 - Extension widgets - Pie Chart.md

 ```

 You can also provide any other properties, and override for instance the **[class]** or **[style]** for
-your actual pie chart.
+your actual pie chart - Or create an **[onclick]** event handler for your chart as a whole.
 Below is an example.

 ```hyperlambda-snippet
 /*